 Glenn Beck went to the Vatican and was anointed by…someone.
 You have to hear this to believe it.
-Listen to the tone of his voice.
-Note the pregnant pauses, all bring Jim Jones to mind.
+The tone of his voice, the pregnant pauses, all bring Jim Jones to mind.
 Unfortunately, the audio was deleted from the source, but here is the transcript:

 BECK: We are entering a…we are entering a dark, dark period of man.
 Um, I was, um, I was in the Vatican, and I was surprised that the individual I was speaking to knew who I was.
 And they said: ‘Of course we know who you are.
 What you’re doing is wildly important.
 We’re entering a period of great darkness, and if good people don’t stand up, we could enter a period unlike we have seen in a very long time.’
 It was odd to stand in the Vatican and hear those words.
 Of all places that would understand the Dark Ages.

 Beck never bothered to identify the “individual” to whom he was speaking.
 The implication was that it was a Vatican official of some sort.
 The phrase “we know who you are,” suggests that it was not a private person speaking for himself, but a representative of a group.
 And Beck portrays this person as someone whose opinion carries some weight.
 Why else would we care that he regards Beck as “wildly important?”
 Of course, this is Glenn Beck we’re talking about, so it may just have been some schnook in line for the tour.

 The creepy thing about this is that it is further evidence of Beck’s Messianic ambitions.
 He clearly wants to convince his audience that he is more than just a television pundit, he is a spiritual leader with a mandate from God.
 He even said as much on another program: